 Not all 'natural' remedies are safe in pregnancy.
-Contact the Institute for Complementary and Natural Medicine to make sure that your practitioner is qualified (see page 181).

 Tell your practitioner that you are pregnant, and tell your midwife or doctor and pharmacist which remedies you are using.

-X-RAYS
+X-rays

 X-rays should be avoided in pregnancy if possible.
 Make sure that your dentist knows you are pregnant.